Welcome to the University of Connecticut (UConn) Accreditation

-Our most recent submission to NECHE and their response can be found on the 2021 Interim Report tab.
+View our most recent NECHE submission and their response in the 2021 Interim Report.

 In compliance with the Higher Education Opportunity Act (HEOA), further institutional information can be found on our Student Consumer Information page.